opengk/transpose/README.md

 ### Installing

-The file can be compiled with gcc on linux by running the following commands:
+Compile on linux by running:

 ```
-./configure
 make
 sudo make install
 ```